alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 There's considerably more going on in this file 😰.
 Fear not, brave rustaceans: all can be explained.

-What is this module doing?
-In short, it's implementing the functionality for reading user input.
+In short, this file is implementing the functionality for reading user input.

 At the top of the file we bring all libraries used into scope.
-In this case, I'm leaning on the standard library's io interface.
+In this case, I'm leaning on the standard library's IO interface.

-Next we find the only public function in this module: `handle_input`, which we saw referenced in the `main.rs` file.
+Next we find the only public function in this module: `handle_input`, which was referenced in the `main.rs` file earlier.

-Because Rust is a statically typed language, the intention and flow of functions are often expressed in its signature. `handle_input`'s looks like this:
+Because Rust is a statically typed language, the intention and flow of functions are often expressed in their signatures. `handle_input`'s looks like this:

 ```rust
 pub fn handle_input() -> Vec<String>
 ```

-The function reads in and stores info about the new template (file name and entry title), validates the input with the user, and returns an array containing the two values back to the caller.
+We can see the function takes no input and returns an array containing the two values back to the caller.

+As for the body, we see it calls some internal functions and stores their result in variables named after the info collected.
+It also does this recursively until we receive confirmation from the user that the input is desired.

-If you step further into the file, you'll see the actual io handling implementation:
+If you step further into the file, you'll see the actual IO handling implementation:

 ```rust
   io::stdin()